2019 Nominations will be accpeted beginng September 04, 2018.

 Wender was involved in the study of ADHD for over thirty years and wrote the first monograph on the disorder in 1971 (Minimal Brain Dysfunction in Children).
 In this monograph, he advanced the hypotheses that the disorder was genetic in origin and was mediated by decreased activity in dopaminergic systems in the brain.
 Because he found education of the parents of ADHD children played a substantial role in treatment, he described the symptoms, the causes, and the management of children with ADHD in a book published in 1974, The Hyperactive Child.
 The 4th edition, ADHD in Children and Adults, was published in 2000 and contains information for ADHD adults about how accurate diagnosis can be made and how ADHD in adults is best treated.
 He and his colleagues discovered that ADHD in adults was a recognizable disorder.
 They initiated studies of ADHD in adults beginning in 1976 and have conducted extensive research in this area since that time.
 He wrote the first monograph on ADHD in adults (Attention Deficit Hyperactivity Disorder in Adults) in 1995.

-The award consists of a $1,000 stipend and a plaque to be given during the 2018 ASCP Annual Meeting (formerly NCDEU) May 29 – June 01, 2018 in Miami Beach, Florida.
+The award consists of a $1,000 stipend and a plaque to be given during the 2019 ASCP Annual Meeting (formerly NCDEU) on May 28-31, 2019 in Scottsdale, Arizona.
 The Award Winner must attend the ASCP Annual Meeting.

-The ASCP Award Committee will review the papers submitted to the Journal of Clinical Psychiatry for the 2017 year.
-The top five downloaded papers from 2017 will also be included in the nomination.
+The ASCP Award Committee will review the papers submitted to The Journal of Clinical Psychiatry for the 2018 year.
+Papers must be original reports or meta-analysis on patient relevant research relevant to clinical psychopharmacology.
+The top five downloaded papers from 2018 will also be included in the nomination.

 Anyone may nominate an individual for this award by submitting the following to the Awards Committee: